-HSE\ E101 - Introduction to Human Services 3 C.H.
-Code(s): SOPX
+HSE E101 - Introduction to Human Services

 An interdisciplinary orientation to major Human Service agencies and institutions in this region including education, law enforcement, child care, mental health, recreation, geriatrics, etc. Participants will study the roles and functions of professionals in these types of Human Services careers.
-Instruction will include team-teaching, guest speakers, and field
+Instruction will include team-teaching, guest speakers, and field visitations.

-HSE\ E114 - Advocacy in Human Services 3 C.H.
+HSE E114 - Advocacy in Human Services